 If your non-profit is engaged in activities involving children, the elderly, or vulnerable adults, your employees and volunteers will need a background check and to be fingerprinted.
 For information, visit the Idaho State Police website.

 I plan to start my business in my home.
 Are there special regulations I need to know about?

 Home-based businesses may need to conform with additional regulations, as well as those associated with your profession or the product or service offered.
 To learn about the various requirements, first go through the Business Wizard to find requirements related to your profession, product or service.
 Then, read through the information below to learn about possible additional requirements.

 Legal Requirements: All businesses, including home-based ones, must register their name and entity type with the Idaho Secretary of State’s office.
-To learn about the entity types recognized in Idaho and find links to forms, visit the Legal Structure section of this website.
+To learn about the entity types recognized in Idaho, visit the Legal Structure section of this website.

 The business must be operated by a full-time resident of the home, not an employee.
 The business must be a secondary use for the home; the primary use must remain that of a residence.
 The character of the home, interior and exterior, cannot be changed from that of a residence.
 The square footage allowed for business activities varies by community.